 Pine wilt disease, caused by the pine wood nematode, can cause the pine needles to change to an off-green or yellowish color.
 Once the needles die, they hang onto the tree for a long time.
-Scots pines (Pinus sylvestris) are particularly susceptible to this condition.
+Scotch pines (Pinus sylvestris, USDA zones 2-) are particularly susceptible to this condition.

 Once infected, the pine tree will die, often within months.
 If your pine tree is large, it could hang on for a year or two.
 There's no way to cure the disease, but removing and disposing of a pine tree infected with pine wilt can prevent it from spreading to other pines.

 Pine Tree Mite Damage